ZeshuiLi/ZeshuiLi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-This is the homepage of Zeshuili.
+This is the homepage of Zeshui Li.
 Welcome to share your questions and ideas with me.

 Contact
 ======
 Nanjing University Xianlin Campus,
 163 Xianlin Avenue, Qixia District,
 Nanjing, Jiangsu 210023, China

 Research Interest